ghc-proposals/ghc-proposals/proposals/0000-shared-class-methods.rst

 """""""""""""""""""""

-The type that the superclass methods are declared on must be the same in all cases, so additional type options don't present issues
+The type that the superclass methods are declared on must be the same in all cases, so additional type options don't present issues.

 ``UndecidableInstances``
 """"""""""""""""""""""""